Nærå Strand (Fjord)

 Nærå Strand is a shallow, narrow fjord with a water area of approx. 2 km².
 In the Stone Age, Nærå Strand was part of a shallow fjord that covered large parts of North Funen.
 It connected the Odense Fjord in the east with the area around Bogense in the west.

 Nærå Strand is marshland with narrow marshes and reeds.
-To the north-east up to Flyvesandet is the flat-watered Agernæs Flak, which is one of Funen's largest wading areas.
-It is a large nesting area for birds, so entry is not allowed during the nesting season.
+To the north-east up to Flyvesandet is the flat-watered Agernæs Flak, which is one of Funen's largest wetland areas.
+It is a large nesting area for birds, and entry is not allowed during the nesting season.

 It is a paradise for birds, and you can see large flocks of waders, ducks, swans, geese, sandpipers, plovers, curlews and many other birds.